 How long should meatloaf rest after cooking?

-For best results, rest your meatloaf for 10 minutes after it comes out of the oven.
+For best results, rest your meatloaf for 10 minutes (covered loosely in foil) after it comes out of the oven.

 Remember that the internal temperature will rise a little during this time.